finalv2/cwp-decap-test/resources/michigan-relative-notification.md

 tags:
   - resource
   - kin-engagement
+description: This relative notification letter found under "Relative Search" is offered in Spanish, English, and Arabic to reach out to kin and gauge interest in involvement.
 ---
-This relative notification letter found under "Relative Search" is offered in Spanish, English, and Arabic to reach out to kin and gauge interest in involvement.